mxaddict/www.codedmaster.com/content/blog/2026-01-26-beyond-the-dotfiles-my-ultimate-cli-productivity-stack-for-developers.md

 editor, and window manager, you create an environment that actively supports your focus and accelerates your development.

-We've explored how a carefully chosen set of tools – from Alacritty and Fish to Neovim, Tmux, and Hyprland – can transform mundane tasks into fluid, keyboard-driven operations.
+We've explored how a carefully chosen set of tools, from Alacritty and Fish to Neovim, Tmux, and Hyprland, can transform mundane tasks into fluid, keyboard-driven operations.
 We've seen how `eza`, `fd`, `zoxide`, `fzf`, `ripgrep`, and `lazygit` elevate file navigation, search, and Git management to new heights.
 And crucially, we've highlighted the power of custom scripting and